 We discussed the chemical makeup of wine in the last post.
 Some of those chemical reactions we mentioned can happen at a level that is not so good in wine.

-Sulfur and it’s potential faults
+Sulfur and it’s potential faults in wine

 Sulfur is often used in wine making to preserve the wine.
 Adding sulfur keeps wine from oxidizing and it’s rare for a wine to be completely sulfur free.
 Even when sulfur isn’t added small bits are produced during the fermentation process.